See: the PmaWebDir

 The object can offer (see the "Data source

-- The files that are placed in the specified folder on the disk.
+- Files that are placed in the specified folder on the disk.
 The client asks for a file, the object finds the file in specified folder (see the "Folder with files

 " configurator) and sends it to the client.
 This wouldn't be always too useful because only static pages were offered by this.
 That's why the object has the concept that allows to change the static file on the disk to the actual state before its sending to the client.
-It is enabled by keywords that can be written into the static HTML page and these keywords are replaced by the actual values before its sending.
+It is enabled by keywords that can be written into the static HTML page and these keywords are replaced by the current values before its sending.
 Thus the keyword can be replaced, for example, by the number representing the temperature, it can be replaced by the background color, it can be even replaced by a piece of HTML text and thus to display various information in various time.

-The replacing of the key words is performed only over files with the extension *.htm, *.html, *.xml and *.txt. file and this file can't be found on the disk, then the object automatically generates and provides the page where the list of files in the specified folder is offered with references to them.
+The replacing of keywords is performed only over files with the extension *.htm file and this file can't be found on the disk, then the object automatically generates and provides the page where the list of files in the specified folder is offered with references to them.